ADGEfficiency/energy-py/readme.md

+## energy_py v2.0

 **energy_py is reinforcement learning for energy systems.** It is a collection of reinforcement learning agents and environments built in Python.

 This aim of this project is to demonstrate the ability of reinforcement learning to control virtual energy environments.
 Using reinforcement learning to control energy systems requires first proving the concepts in a virtual environment.

+The goal of the project is to provide a collection of reinforcement learning agents, energy environments and tools to run experiments.

+**v2.0 was a complete rework of the entire project.**  v1.0 had agents & environments that are not yet ported into v2.0.

 This project is built and maintained by Adam Green - adam.green@adgefficiency.com.